 V4@Theatre Critics Residency is a creative platform for theatre critics up to the age of 35 coming from the countries of Central and

-This year, residency participants will follow the main programme of the International Theatre Festival Divadelná Nitra under the guidance of German theatre scholar Stefan Tigges and analyse it at regular meetings.
-XXX, the second residency lector, will complement the programme with his lectures.
+This year, residency participants followed the main programme of the International Theatre Festival Divadelná Nitra under the guidance of German theatre scholar Stefan Tigges and analysed it at regular meetings.
+Thomas Irmer, the second residency lector, complemented the programme with his lectures.
 The project V4@Theatre Critics Residency serves an educational function, but it is also a platform for international cultural exchange and the exchange of information about current developments in the field of scenic arts in the Central and Eastern European region.
-At the end of their stay, residents will meet participants from other educational programmes organised by Association Divadelná Nitra at a collective reflection on the staged productions, at which they will also present the contexts of artistic production in their home countries.
+At the end of their stay, residents met participants from other educational programmes organised by Association Divadelná Nitra at a collective reflection on the staged productions, at which they also presented the contexts of artistic production in their home countries.

 By combining analytical seminars reflecting on the main festival programme with the critics’ active participation at meetings with artists, the project offers fertile soil for open discussion, whose ambition is to transcend the context of the festival and tie into the broader socio‑political framework.

-The upcoming, fifth edition of the residency at Divadelná Nitra will be joined by 18 theatre critics from eleven countries.
-Over its five successful, the project has seen more than 60
+The fifth edition of the residency at Divadelná Nitra joined 18 theatre critics from eleven countries.
+Over its five successful, the project has seen more than 60 participants.

 At this year’s festival, former and current residency participants will once again meet representatives of partner institutions and other colleagues from the field of theatre criticism.
 Besides developing the professional skills of young critics, we intend the mini‑programme V4@Networking&Reminiscences to promote collaboration among critics, professional journals and festivals in Central and Eastern Europe and so to stimulate theatre criticism in the broader context.